narwhalacademy/zebra-crossing/README.md

 - **Facebook** [Read instructions](https://www.facebook.com/help/224562897555674) to deactivate or delete your account temporarily.
 You have 30 days after deactivation to reverse it.
 - **Instagram** [Read instructions](https://help.instagram.com/370452623149242/) to disable your account temporarily, but deleting it seems permanent.
-- **Twitter** [Read instructions](https://help.twitter.com/en/managing-your-account/how-to-deactivate-twitter-account) to deactivate your account.
+- **X/Twitter** [Read instructions](https://help.twitter.com/en/managing-your-account/how-to-deactivate-twitter-account) to deactivate your account.
 It will be permanently deleted if you don’t log in after 30 days.
 - **Snapchat** [Read instructions](https://support.snapchat.com/en-US/a/delete-my-account1) to delete your account.
 It will be permanently deleted if you don’t log in after 30 days.

 #### Remove your information from other people’s accounts or websites